Ellen Lloyd - AncientPages.com - In Norse mythology, Seidr is the practice of magic and shamanism.

 Archaeological Evidence Shows Ancient Norse Shamans Did Exist

-A Völva was a very powerful female shaman and her male counterpart was known as Vitki.
+A Völva was a powerful female shaman, and her male counterpart was Vitki.

-The practice of Seidr (in Old Norse, seiðr) is mentioned in many Norse sagas and evidence of Norse shamans’ existence has been unearthed by archaeologists.
+The practice of Seidr (in Old Norse, seiðr) is mentioned in many Norse sagas, and archaeologists have unearthed evidence of Norse shamans' existence.

 The term Seidr originated from the ritual of the Norse to boil salt, which also happens to be a purification rite.